FCJ-DNTU/imga-workshop/content/_index.md

 # IMGA - Extract table from image to Excel

 In this workshop, we'll deploy a application which AWS Cloud.
+You can check the objective of application which we're going to deploy it.
+The general diagram of application likes below:

 ![overview](/images/1-introduction/overview.png)

 #### Main Content

-In this workshop, we'll go through these steps:
+To deploy the infrastructure of application as well as the application, we need go through these parts to deploy the infrastructure step-by-step:

 1. [Introduction](1-introduction)
 2. [Preparation](2-preparation)